antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 ---
 layout: layouts/post.njk
 title: Set up eleventy for SCSS compilation with Gulp
-description: I didn't have an easy time setting up a SASS preprocessor, autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
+description: I haven't had an easy time setting up a SASS preprocessor, autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
 date: 2021-03-01T07:24:45.044Z